-Since this was our first time to visit Stillhouse Hollow Park, we started off at the picnic areas.
 The beach, pictured above has lots of picnic tables, a restroom and showers, and a small swim beach.
-It was my least favorite place to swim, and they of course didn’t allow dogs.
+Dogs are not allowed on the swim beach.
 We just stopped for a minute to take some pictures and walked a little further down.

 Dogs are allowed along the water at the day use areas away from the swim beach.
 We found an empty table and swam for about an hour with the dogs!
 Boats were anchored off just a ways away, and there were several kayakers here, too.
 The water was clear and cool, and the bottom is rocky.
 Absolutely wear water shoes or you’ll be miserable!

 My son wanted to check out a more remote area we spotted, so we headed over to the marina, and walked out to the point in the picture above.
 It’s all rock, and you want to wear shoes because they can be sharp.

 Here’s a view of the water, it’s very clear.

 We had the point almost exclusively to ourselves, and it was a perfect place to play!

 The rule at any Army COE park for dogs is they MUST be on a leash, but they are usually allowed to swim without a leash, as long as they are well-behaved.
 Our little Dublin usually HATES the water, but it was hot and she actually played in the water quite a bit, just to keep cool!

 Our labrador, Lucky, loved it!
 Again, we kept her on her leash except when she was swimming.
 At 14, she’s not going to run anywhere.
 The water here on the point is much cooler than on the swim beach, and we just LOVED it!
 Once again, the difference between a GREAT time and a LOUSY time is water shoes!
 I really prefer the cheap ones from Walmart, etc.

 A sailboat leaving the marina, heading out to the lake.